 By Margaret D.

 As I age, my goal is to age well.
 My skin is dry with an oily T-zone, and I never had any issues with large pores until after menopause — but that’s another story.
 I now look for products that will even out my complexion (I have some melasma), address fine lines and reduce the appearance of pores.
-I received a bottle of Deciem Hylamide Booster C25 Stabilized Vitamin C ($33) over the summer and proceeded to use it up.
+I received a bottle of Deciem Hylamide C25 Vitamin C Booster ($33 in the shop) over the summer and proceeded to use it up.
 In fact, I completely missed the friendly reminder from TIA to write the review for this product, so my experience is over a nine week period.

 I was happily surprised that Hylamide products are part of the Deciem family.
 I have several of their products and they all perform well.
 This simple yet powerful solution contains only four ingredients: ethoxydiglycol, ethyl ascorbic acid, hydroxyphenoxy propionic acid and phenylethyl resorcinol.
 Ethoxydiglycol is particularly appropriate for skin care preparations, as it acts as an excellent solvent and carrier.
 This is a form of ethanol, as the name suggests; however, ethoxydiglycol has a longer carbon chain and isn’t as harsh or hazardous.
 This distant relative of ethanol strengthens the absorption of L-ascorbic acid and other forms of vitamin C.

 Ethyl ascorbic acid is a derivative of vitamin C with excellent skin brightening activity.
 It is unique in that its chemical structure causes it to be a highly stable form.
 Hydroxyphenoxy propionic acid is designed to exfoliate the skin, reduce hyperpigmentation and impede future spots.
 Finally, phenylethyl resorcinol, also known as SymWhite 377, is used as a lightening agent by influencing the production of pigmentation.